Empress Myeongseong: Proclaimed titles

-Gojong proclaimed a new reign and became Emperor Gwangmu on 13 October 1897.
-The queen's title was also changed to "Empress Myeongseong", that same month adding Tae, meaning Great, to her posthumous title.
+Gojong proclaimed a new reign and became the Gwangmu Emperor on 13 October 1897.
+The queen's title was also changed to "Empress Myeongseong", that same month adding Tae, meaning "great", to her posthumous name.

 Memorials

-1912 photograph of the Seoul memorial to the Empress.
+1912 photograph of the Seoul memorial to the queen.
 It appears in the pro-Japanese biography of Methodist missionary Henry Gerhard Appenzeller by William Elliot Griffis.

-In the place where the limited physical remains of the queen consort were found after cremation, a marker of the site was erected by 1898.
+In the place where the limited physical remains of the queen were found after cremation, a marker of the site was erected by 1898.
 Gojong built a spirit house for her, now demolished, a photograph of which survives from 1912.
-The mortal remains of the couple are interred together at the Joseon Royal tombs complex at Hongyuneung, Namyangju.
+The mortal remains of the couple are interred together at the Joseon royal tombs complex at Hongyuneung, Namyangju.